35F Ayala Triangle Gardens Tower 2

 He received his MBA from INSEAD in France and his Bachelor of Arts degree in Political Science from the University of Notre Dame in the US.

 Ms. Goh is a director of ACEN.
-She is head, Asia ex-China at GIC Infrastructure.
+She is head, Asia China at GIC Infrastructure.
 She has coverage responsibility for the Asia-Pacific region with prior experience investing in the US and Europe.
 GIC was established in 1981 as a private company, wholly owned by the government of Singapore, to manage the foreign reserves of Singapore.
 It is one of the world’s largest global investors, with well over US$100 billion of assets in more than 40 countries worldwide.
 Ms. Goh has been a member of GIC’s infrastructure practice since 2008.

 Ms. Goh has a master’s degree in Management Science & Engineering from Stanford University and a bachelor’s degree in Mathematics with Statistics for Finance from Imperial College London.